MichaelHoltonPrice/rsos_mcp_intro/README.md

 # Setup
 This research compendium has been developed using the statistical programming language R. To work with the compendium, you will need the [R software](https://cloud.r-project.org/) itself and optionally [RStudio Desktop](https://rstudio.com/products/rstudio/download/).
 If you only have R and do not have RStudio, you will additionally have to install [Pandoc](https://pandoc.org/installing.html).

+At the bottom of this README, we provide directions for running the analyses using a Docker image.
+One advantage of using Docker is that R's parallel processing libraries do not use forking on Windows, so running inside a Linux Docker container on Windows usually yields a much faster runtime for the multivariate optimization.

 ## Install R package yada
 Once you have **R** and/or **RStudio** opened, install `yada`, which will install additional dependencies: